 - Note + 2 hours and 30 minutes of leavening time

-Those simple, genuine snacks, to break up the afternoons at home but also perfect for a break outside with a checkered tablecloth and fruit juice.
-Milk rolls are one of the easiest ways to make everyone happy: these little morsels of bread are made by kneading flour, butter and milk by hand.
-They are very easy to prepare and perfect for jams, marmalade and spreads but also to accompany cold cuts and cheeses and enrich the bread basket.
-If stored properly, milk bread keeps fresh for a few days.
+They are perfect for a simple, genuine afternoon snack at home, but also great for a break outside with a checkered tablecloth and some juice.
+Milk rolls are one of the easiest ways to make everyone happy: these little bread buns are made by kneading flour, butter and milk by hand.
+They are very easy to prepare and perfect with jams, marmalade and spreads but also to accompany cold cuts and cheeses and enrich the bread basket.
+If stored properly, milk bread stays fresh for a few days.
 But we're sure you won't stop at one and in no time you'll be back to the kneading table.

 - Ingredients for the dough ( 30 rolls of 30 g each)